Education a passion for new Young Lawyers President

 Reflecting on her own career journey so far, Phoebe says she would not have been able to have the success she has had without ongoing learning opportunities.

 “Young lawyers face a range of issues when first starting out.
 I am fortunate to have always had great mentors and teachers during my early years who assisted me to become a well-rounded lawyer.”

-Phoebe is a fourth year solicitor at McKean Park, where she works alongside leading workplace relations specialist, Chris Molnar, on a broad range of employment law matters.
+Phoebe is an Associate at TressCox Lawyers, where she works on a broad range of employment law matters.